dewenni/ESP_Buderus_KM271/README.md

 There are 3 predefined Options:

 - OPTION 1: direct cable upload
-- OPTION 2: standard wireless OTA Update ArduinoOTA (use this to update from 2.x to 3.x)
+- OPTION 2: wireless OTA Update AsyncElegantOTA (use this from 3.0 to 3.2.3)
-- OPTION 3: wireless OTA Update AsyncElegantOTA (use this from 3.x)
+- OPTION 3: wireless OTA Update embedded (use this from 3.2.4)

 ## Setup Mode